breaking-news-org/back-end/README.md

 1. Install Nix - see [how](https://github.com/deemp/flakes/blob/main/README/InstallNix.md).

-1. In a new terminal, start a devshell and run the app:
+1. In a new terminal, start a devshell:

     ```console
-    nix flake new my-project -t github:deemp/flakes#codium-haskell-simple
-    cd my-project
-    git init && git add
     nix develop
-    cabal run
     ```

 1. Write `settings.json` and start `VSCodium`: